ccl2of4/dolphin-emu-PKGBUILDs/README.md

 In this repo are three folders for three different packages.
 They will all install under separate directories in `/opt` so that they do not conflict with each other.

-Before installing these packages, you must first make sure you've install the regular `dolphin-emu` package.
+Before installing these packages, you must first make sure you've installed the regular `dolphin-emu` package.

 `pacman -S dolphin-emu`